MadhavShroff/KnowDisaster/README.md

   - Using user location our backend presents the user with information about impending natural disasters if any.
   - KnowDisaster also calculates the nearest public relief centers and provides directions to safely reach there.
   - Broadcasting message is generated using NLP techniques like - speechTotext, machine translastion etc.

+# Predicton strategy
+  The most important requirement for a prediction model is data collected from viable sources.
+In the area of natural disaster data is scarce, to counter this we gathered our own data from various sources around the world.
+We created a database of real-time weather metrics of natural disasters occuring in the world. using this data we applied Divide and Conquer method to analyse the collected data using machine learning algorithms like - logistic regression, Support Vector Machines,Decision trees etc. we did all of this with Azure's ML studio which aided in easy deployment.